 top of page

-This body of work comprises enhanced monoprints.
-They are very much work from the pandemic.
+This body of work is very much work from the pandemic.

-Renata started to make them during the first lockdown, as she struggled - like many artists - with homeschooling of two young children, household chores, losing income through lockdown restrictions that made impossible for her to teach... on top of her trying to carry on working on her art...
+Renata started to make them during the first lockdown, as she struggled - like many artists/parents - with homeschooling of two young children, household chores, losing income through lockdown restrictions.

 bottom of page